~~

 The High Plains of southwest Kansas are known in history for the Santa Fe Trail, cowtowns, and its semi-arid terrain, which limited agricultural pursuits until the advent of irrigation.
 What it is not known for is any type of forest.

-Things would change when President Theodore Roosevelt decided that the area would benefit from the creation of a forest in this dry land in 1905.
+Things would change when President Theodore Roosevelt decided that the area would benefit from creating a forest in this dry land in 1905.

 Roosevelt, who believed that nature existed to benefit humanity, promoted the conservation of natural resources as part of his Square Deal program.
 Utilizing the 1891 Forest Reserve Act, which gave the President authority to create forest reserves from land in the public domain, Roosevelt designated 80,000 acres of land in the sandhills of southwest Kansas as the Garden City National Forest Reserve in 1905.
 At the time, the idea did not seem far-fetched as the US Forest Service had considerable success in planting trees on the Nebraska Sandhills a few years previously,

-Through Roosevelt’s plan, water could be used to irrigate semi-arid farmlands to grow forests where animals could be hunted for food, timber used for building, and the hope was that the trees would draw moisture to the region.
+Through Roosevelt’s plan, water could be used to irrigate semi-arid farmlands to grow forests where animals could be hunted for food and timber and used for building, and the hope was that the trees would draw moisture to the region.

 “We have fallen heirs to the most glorious heritage a people ever received, and each one must do his part if we wish to show that